-Our University's Health Services are available to all undergraduate and graduate students who have paid the comprehensive health fee, which is billed as part of your tuition and fees.
+Our University's Health Services, run by WellSpan Health, are available to all undergraduate and graduate students who have paid the comprehensive health fee, which is billed as part of your tuition and fees.
 Check out the services offered here at Etter Health Center!

 ***Services at the Health Center are limited during the summer, fall, winter and spring breaks.
 Please contact the office if you have questions regarding services provided during these times.

 If you have a chronic illness that requires periodic or regular medication or testing, and it is not feasible to have a regular follow-up with your home physician, then you may make an appointment with one of our physicians who will collaborate with your home physician to make sure you are receiving appropriate care.

 If you run out of medication or a prescription expires for a chronic health condition while you are at school, you should first call your home physician to see if he or she can send a prescription to your local pharmacy before making an appointment with our physician.
 We will, of course, be glad to treat you for acute episodes of a chronic illness such as migraine headaches or asthma flare-ups.